 2015 Contributing Exhibitor, And We Have Countries, al-Quds Gallery, Washington, DC

 2013 Contributing Exhibitor, League of Arab States Reception, Ronald Reagan Atrium Gallery, Washington, DC

 2012 Contributing Exhibitor, “The Art of Rebellion”, Museo del Brigantaggio, Itri, Italy

 2012 Contributing Exhibitor, Palestine: Memories, Dreams, Perseverance, Northeast Gallery, United Nations, New York, NY

-2011 Solo Exhibit, “Of Refuge, Of Home” Al-Quds Gallery, Washington, DC
+2011 Solo Show, “Of Refuge, Of Home” al-Quds Gallery, Washington, DC

 Washington Post's The Express